onqtam/headjack/docs/quotes_and_notes/skip_in_search/TRIAGE.md

 The global model will first lookup in the shared ontology and respond with data from it, but rely on its training about anything else

-we need to rank our methods of ranking we need to continually update the ranking of our methods of ranking, so that we can rank entire cultures and their aspects in order to properly rank entire cultures and their aspects we need to continually update the ranking of our methods of ranking
+we need to rank our ranking methods we need to continually update the ranking of our methods of ranking, so that we can rank entire cultures and their aspects in order to properly rank entire cultures and their aspects we need to continually update the ranking of our methods of ranking